 Instructions

 - Lower your baking rack to the bottom position in the oven (if using a 9x5-inch loaf pan).
-Preheat oven to 350F.
+Preheat oven to 350β.
+Grease the bottom only of your loaf pan.

 - In a large mixing bowl, mash your bananas using a potato masher (affiliate link) (preferred) or a fork, until relatively smooth.